EECS150/asic_labs_fa21/lab6/spec.md

 ---
 ### Question 3: Divide Your Vector Dot Products
 a) Imagine we would like to compute the division of two dot products of vectors of unsigned integers.
 Open the file `src/dp_div.v`, connect two single-SRAM vector dot product modules with the divider you implemented in Lab 4 (the divider should have Ready/Valid interfaces for input and output) via FIFOs.
 If you implement a correct Ready/Valid mechanism for each block, connecting those blocks is simply a matter of wiring relevant signals at the interfaces.
 One dot product produces dividend input, and the other provides divisor input to your Divider.
-Refer to the following figure for the high-level overview of the design.
+Then write a testbench for your new `dp_div` module based on `dot_product_tb.v`, where the test cases are simple yet non-trivial (don't worry about covering edge cases with these).
+Refer to the figure below for the high-level overview of the design.

 **What is the number of cycles it takes to run a design of 16-element vectors with 16-bit datapath (for both dot product modules and divider module)?**
 **Screenshot the floorplan, collect the power report, timing report, and area report at a clock period that your design can meet (i.e., you don’t have to find the maximum achievable frequency).**
 **Zip your code and power, timing, area reports and submit it to the separate code assignment on Gradescope instead of pasting them into your lab PDF.**
 Start early, since the tools take a long time!

----
+To receive full credit, you should make sure that your final implementations has no latch (one way to do so is opening Genus log file, search for ”latch”).
+Also, your post PAR gate-level simulation should pass the test in the testbench code.

 <p align="center">
 <img src="./figs/dp_div.png" width="500" />
 </p>

-To receive full credit, you should make sure that your final implementations has no **latch** (one way to do so is opening Genus log file, search for ”latch”).
-Also, your post PAR gate-level simulation should pass the test in the testbench code.
+---

 ## DRC and LVS
 [DRC](https://en.wikipedia.org/wiki/Design_rule_checking) and [LVS](https://en.wikipedia.org/wiki/Layout_Versus_Schematic) are two of the most important ”signoff” checks.
 DRC checks that all of the geometries